Praying our Petitions

 Over the years we’ve found that summer is a time where the Body of Christ can get out of the routine of prayer, personal Bible study, assembling with other Believers or attending church regularly.
 Consequently, when summer winds down and fall begins, the outbreak of family dysfunction, children problems, and marriage crises peak.
 We get flooded with hurting Christians needing counseling, encouragement, prayer and intercession.
 We are in contact with many pastors and counselors throughout the United States who say the same thing.

 This summer, don’t put your “Christian walk” on hold.
 It’s so easy to slowly walk away from reading or hearing the Word.
 Get involved in a daily Bible reading plan.
-I have been so blessed by KI’s Bible study by Dan Stolebarger.
-Dan is Executive Director of Koinonia Institute-Israel.
+I have been so blessed by a study with Dan Stolebarger.
+Dan and his wife Sharon are the founders of Holy Ground Explorations and have led tours of Israel with Koinonia Institutute for many years.
 Right now, we are going through the books of Hebrews, John, and Proverbs.
 Monday-Friday he picks out verses from the readings of the day that personally have ministered to him.
 I can hardly wait each day to find out what the Lord has shown or directed him to share with all of us.
 If you are interested in this daily anointed walk of insight, you can email him at email@example.com and he’ll add you to the list.

 Prayer and worship are so essential for keeping us intimate with our Lord.
 Don’t forget to make it part of your daily routine.
 Nancy wrote an article in 2005 about worship and prayer that we pray will encourage and bless you as we enter this summer season.
 Make it a choice to stay personally connected in your daily walk of faith.